-We are proposing to name these services 'Supporting Independence Services'.

-Please share your views on this
+We are proposing to name these services 'Supporting Independence Services' and would like to understand your views on this.

-Element 6: Added value services
+Element 6: Additional services

-We are proposing not to include the street outreach and community hub services in the services that we ask providers to deliver.
+Additional services are those services that were not part of the specification the Council tendered.
+We are proposing not to include the street outreach and navigator hub services in the services that we ask providers to deliver.